Why The Harvest Moon Appears to Shine On—For Days!

-Let’s set the record straight about the Harvest Moon.
+Let’s set the record straight about this year’s Harvest Moon.
 It’s not bigger than other full Moons.
-It’s not more orange or red.
-It’s not higher or lower than usual.
+It’s not brighter.
 So why is it special?
-That’s the question this Monday night, September 24.
+That’s the question for Friday night, September 13, and through the weekend!

-Sure, in January your TV meteorologist may say things like, “Look for the full Wolf Moon this weekend!”
+Sure, in January you may hear things like, “Look for the full Wolf Moon this weekend!”
 But is that really the name of the January full Moon?
-It certainly was, to Algonquin Native Americans.
+It was, to Anglo-Saxons.
 But the Lakota Sioux would have retorted, “Nonsense!
 It’s not the ‘Wolf Moon.’
 It’s the ‘Moon of Frost on the Teepee’!”
 To which the Cheyenne would have said, “You’re both wrong.
 It’s the ‘Hoop and Stick Game Moon’!”

-So any reference that tries to definitively call any particular month’s full Moon by some specific name is choosing to adopt the traditions of some particular tribe and ignore all of the others.
+So any reference that tries to definitively call any particular month’s full Moon by some specific name is choosing to adopt the traditions of some particular group of people and ignore all of the others.
 Except these two: the Harvest and the Hunter’s.

-It will seem as though there are several full Moons night after night.
+Why does it seem as though there are several full Moons night after night?

 You can’t get rid of this full Moon!
 It’s the relative who came for dinner.